DevrajK721/ChessEngine/README.md

 # ChessEngine
-Raw implementation of an entire chess game alongside the design of a Chess Engine.
+Implementation of a chess game from scratch alongside the design of a Chess Engine.